Podcastindex-org/podcast-namespace/README.md

 * Example Feed: There is an example feed [example.xml](example.xml) in this repository showing the podcastindex namespace side by side with the Apple itunes namespace.
 * [Other recommendations](docs/other-recommendations.md) when creating RSS podcast feeds.

+The "podcast" namespace is in the public domain under a CC0 v1.0 [license](LICENSE.md) so as to remove all barriers to adoption, development and contribution.

 <br><br>